-Reid JL, Hammond D, Rynard VL, Madill CL, Burkhalter R. Tobacco Use in Canada: Patterns and Trends, 2017 Edition.
+Reid JL, Hammond D, Tariq U, Burkhalter R, Rynard VL, Douglas O. Tobacco Use in Canada: Patterns and Trends, 2019 Edition.
 Waterloo, ON: Propel Centre for Population Health Impact, University of Waterloo.

 This report was prepared by Jessica Reid, MSc, and David Hammond, PhD, with assistance from Ornell Douglas, MPH.
-Data analysis was completed by Vicki Rynard, MSc, Cheryl Madill, MSc, and Robin Burkhalter, MMath, using datasets made available by Statistics Canada and Health Canada.
+Data analysis was completed by Ulaina Tariq, MSc, Robin Burkhalter, MMath, and Vicki Rynard, MSc, using datasets made available by Statistics Canada and Health Canada.

 This research is funded by the Canadian Cancer Society (grant #2017-704507).